 The 60 participants were recruited from urban and regional locations in Victoria (n = 20), Queensland (n = 15), Western Australia (n = 13) and New South Wales (n = 12).
 Men were aged 19 to 72 years, with 18 aged under 25 years and 42 aged over 25 years.
 Forty-seven men identified as heterosexual, eight as gay and one as bisexual.
+None disclosed that they were trans or had a trans history.
 Thirty-three participants reported that both they and their parents were born in Australia, 13 participants reported that they were born in Australia and one or both of their parents were born overseas, and 14 participants reported being born overseas.

 The interviews ranged from 45 to 90 minutes in duration.
 The interview schedule was developed with reference to the existing literature, the project’s aims, input from the project advisory board, and also further developed during the course of the project as the interviews highlighted new issues.
-Overall, the interviews explored experiences of PIED use including: initiation to injecting, injecting settings, fitness settings and routines, practices and patterns of injecting and consumption, experiences of PIED use and its effects, interactions with health service providers, and sources of information about safe injecting and hepatitis C. Interviews were conducted between September 2017 and September 2018 by the first two authors and Aaron Hart, Mair Underwood, Jeanne Ellard and Dean Murphy.
+Overall, the interviews explored experiences of PIED use including: initiation to injecting, injecting settings, fitness settings and routines, practices and patterns of injecting and consumption, experiences of PIED use and its effects, interactions with health service providers, and sources of information about safe injecting and hepatitis C. In asking these exploratory questions, our aim was to develop a balanced understanding of men’s experiences and perspectives, placing issues of blood-borne virus transmission in the context of whole lives and diverse priorities.
+In doing so, we engaged with participants directly through in-depth, (predominantly) face-to-face conversations to understand the pleasure and rewards of consumption as well as any potential for harm.
+This strategy reflects the authors’ approach in previous research projects (Fraser et al. 2017; Fraser & Seear, 2011; Fraser, Treloar, Bryant & Rhodes, 2014).
+While we aimed to explore the specificities and dynamics of PIED injecting, we were also careful not to make assumptions about, or overstate, distinctions between PIED consumers and other drug consumers, as such distinctions depend on, and further amplify, injecting drug use-related stigma (for related comments, see Underwood, 2019).
+Interviews were conducted between September 2017 and September 2018 by the first two authors and Aaron Hart, Mair Underwood, Jeanne Ellard and Dean Murphy.
 Private rooms within community health services, or public places such as libraries and cafes were used, and some interviews were conducted via telephone.
 All were given an information sheet in person or via email describing the aims of the project, were asked to sign a consent form, and were reimbursed AUD$50 for their time and contribution to the research.
 They were also offered hepatitis C health information.
 Curtin University’s Human Research Ethics Committee approved the study (HRE2017-0372).

 All interviews were digitally recorded, transcribed and imported into NVivo 11 for data management and coding.
-A coding framework was generated using a combination of methods: some codes were identified in response to previous research on PIED consumption, others were developed from emerging themes in the data, and the project’s advisory board was also consulted.
+A coding framework was generated using a combination of methods: some codes were identified in response to previous research on PIED consumption, on the basis of emerging themes in the data, and in consultation with the project’s advisory board.
 The first and second authors coded the interview transcripts, using an iterative process in which they compared coding in collaboration with the lead investigator (author four) to maximise coding consistency and comprehensiveness.
 To protect participant identities, each was given a pseudonym and all identifying details were removed from the transcripts.

 Analysis